Keep Young Athletes Safe

 Applicant Eligibility

-Eligible applicants are nonprofit, nongovernmental entities with nationally recognized expertise in preventing and investigating sexual, physical and emotional abuse in the athletic programs of the United States Olympic Committee, each national governing body, and each Paralympic sports organization.
-Applicants must have a recognized background investigating allegations of abuse and reporting to law enforcement in order to inform training and prevention activities.
+Eligible applicants are nonprofit, nongovernmental entities with nationally recognized expertise in preventing and investigating sexual, physical and emotional abuse in the athletic programs of the U.S. Olympic & Paralympic Committee and each national governing body.
+Applicants must have a recognized background investigating allegations of abuse and reporting to law enforcement to inform training and prevention activities.
 Applicants must also have the capacity to develop and implement trainings on the national, statewide and local levels, as well as oversee regular and random audits to ensure the policies and procedures used to identify and prevent the abuse of amateur athletes are followed correctly.
-Please see program announcement for specific eligibility.
+Please see funding solicitation for specific eligibility.

 Beneficiary Eligibility

-The program will safeguard amateur athletes through the prevention of sexual, physical and emotional abuse in the athletic programs of the United States Olympic Committee, each national governing body, and each Paralympic sports organization.
+The program will safeguard amateur athletes through the prevention of sexual, physical and emotional abuse in the athletic programs of the U.S. Olympic & Paralympic Committee and each national governing body.

 Credentials/Documentation